MuhammadUmerKhan/Diagnosify-LLM-Powered-Medical-Report-Insights/README.md

-# 🩺 Diagnosify: AI-Powered Medical Report Insights 🌟
+# **🩺 Diagnosify: AI-Powered Medical Report Insights 🌟**

 ## 📖 Overview
 **Diagnosify** is a user-friendly Streamlit app that makes medical reports easy to understand for everyone! 🩺 Built for a hackathon, it uses advanced AI to extract, analyze, and explain test results from reports (PDF, PNG, JPEG) 📄.
-With a vibrant dark theme, it offers clear insights, summaries, and a smart chatbot to answer your health questions in a supportive way 😊.
-Whether you’re checking test results or asking about your report, Diagnosify is here to help! 🚀
+With a vibrant dark theme 🎨, it offers clear insights, summaries, and a smart chatbot to answer your health questions in a supportive way 😊.
+Plus, it now evaluates chatbot responses for accuracy with RAGAS metrics 📈!
+Whether you’re checking test results or diving into chat details, Diagnosify is here to help! 🚀

 ![](https://img.freepik.com/premium-vector/medical-check-list-health-analysis-research-report-illustration-flat-cartoon-design_101884-86.jpg)